huahaiy/xia/README.md

 What the local web UI is for:

 - chat with Xia from a browser instead of the terminal
-- upload local text-like documents and PDFs, then insert full text or a selected excerpt into chat or notes
+- upload local text, PDF, and Office documents; Xia extracts text, chunks large docs along natural boundaries, and keeps summary plus chunk-level recall
 - use scratch pads for copied notes and working context
 - download Xia produced artifacts
-- configure LLM providers, OAuth accounts, services, and saved site logins
+- configure LLM providers, OAuth accounts, services, saved site logins, local document summarization settings, and the notification bridge foundation
+- import safe prompt-only OpenClaw skills from local bundles or ClawHub zip URLs
 - manage scheduled tasks and other local assistant settings

 The server binds to `127.0.0.1` by default.
 Use `--bind 0.0.0.0` only when you